blgorman/RefactoringTheStarWarsUniverseWithDesignPatterns/README.md

 - Eliminate multiple new Random() class instantiations
 - Be able to use the Roller throughout the solution to generate appropriate random numbers

+### Definition

+A design pattern that restricts object creation for a class to only one instance. [ref.
+Singleton Pattern](https://en.wikipedia.org/wiki/Singleton_pattern)

 ### Old code

 The old code looks something like this when used: